Contact binary (small Solar System body)

-A contact binary is a small Solar System body such as a minor planet or a comet that is composed of two bodies that have gravitated toward each other until they touch, resulting in a bilobated, peanut-like overall shape.
-Contact binaries are often rubble piles but distinct from real binary systems such as binary asteroids.
+A contact binary is a small Solar System body, such as a minor planet or comet, that is composed of two bodies that have gravitated toward each other until they touch, resulting in a bilobated, peanut-like overall shape.
+Contact binaries are distinct from true binary systems such as binary asteroids where both components are separated.
 The term is also used for stellar contact binaries.

-An example of what is thought to be a contact binary is the Kuiper belt object 486958 Arrokoth, which was imaged by the New Horizons spacecraft during its flyby in January 2019.
+An example of a contact binary is the Kuiper belt object 486958 Arrokoth, which was imaged by the New Horizons spacecraft during its flyby in January 2019.